dylan-lang/opendylan/documentation/library-reference/source/language-extensions/numbers.rst

    :sealed:
    :specializer: <complex>

-   Returns #t if its first argument is less than its second argument.
+   Returns :drm:`#t` if its first argument is less than its second argument.

    :signature: < *complex1* *complex2* => *boolean*

 .. method:: <
    :specializer: <machine-number>

-   Returns #t if its first argument is less than its second argument.
+   Returns :drm:`#t` if its first argument is less than its second argument.

    :signature: < *machine-number1* *machine-number2* => *boolean*